octopus-db/documentation/docs/source/data_tables.rst

 .. note::

-    Not the individual "CALPROGRAM" and "CALPROGVER", but only their combination forms the ukey.
+    Not the individual "CALPROGRAM" (ukey1) and "CALPROGVER" (ukey2), but only their combination forms the ukey.

 Cosmogenics tables
 ~~~~~~~~~~~~~~~~~~